 However, before you can recover for a hernia you will need to show that the hernia occurred immediately following and as a result of sudden effort, severe strain, or the application of force directly to the abdominal wall.
 You will also need to demonstrate that you had or have severe pain in the hernia region that has caused you to immediately cease working.
 You will also need to show that you have the employer notice of your injury within 48 hours of your injury and that you sought medical treatment within 72 hours.

 Arkansas Workers’ Compensation Benefits

-Arkansas workers’ compensation laws detail the kinds of benefits that workers who are injured or become ill due to occupational hazards may receive, and the procedures that must be followed to obtain these benefits in Arkansas.
+As your experienced Workers’ Compensation benefits suspension lawyer will tell you, Arkansas Workers’ Compensation laws detail the kinds of benefits that workers who are injured or become ill due to occupational hazards may receive, and the procedures that must be followed to obtain these benefits in Arkansas.
 Employers must promptly provide medical services, which are reasonably necessary for treatment of compensable injuries.
 However, injured employees have the burden of proving by a preponderance of the evidence that medical treatment is reasonably necessary for treatment of the compensable injury.
 In assessing whether a given medical procedure is reasonably necessary for treatment of the compensable injury, we analyze both the proposed procedure and the condition it is sought to remedy.
 Also, the employers generally are only responsible for medical services, which are causally related to the compensable injury.
 If you qualify for workers compensation benefits you may be entitled to one or more of the following:

 - Treatment for Your Injury: You will be able to be reimbursed or have your employer’s insurance pay for the treatment you need for your injury.
 This may include hospital bills, doctor appointments, and any other medical treatment required.